East African Journal of Veterinary and Animal Sciences: *A Nationally Accredited Journal

 Duplicate publication refers to the practice of submitting results of the same study to more than one journal or publishing more or less the same material in more than one journal.
 Duplicate publication often occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
 This can range from publishing an identical paper in multiple journals, to only adding a small amount of new data to a previously published paper.

+The submission/publication can be nearly simultaneous or years later.
 As duplicate publication dilutes science, manuscripts submitted to EAJVAS must be original and not submitted for publication or published in any other journal.

 Authors who have related material under consideration or in press in any other journal should upload a clearly marked copy at the time of submission and draw the editor's attention to it in their covering letter.
 If a part of a contribution that an author wishes to submit to the journal has appeared or will appear elsewhere, the author must specify the details in the covering letter.
 The author is responsible to get permission from previous publisher or copyright holders if an author is re-using any part of a paper published or copyrighted elsewhere.